Thatta: Modern

 all of Sindh between 1947 and 1948 as Sindhi Muslims largely resisted calls to turn against their Hindu neighbours.
 Hindus did not flee Thatta en masse until riots erupted in Karachi on 6 January 1948, which sowed fear in Sindh's Hindus.

 In the 1970s under the rule of Zulfiqar Ali Bhutto, Thatta's monuments were restored and some industry was relocated to Thatta.

-Administration

-The city serves as capital of Thatta District.
-On 23 April 2014, the government announced the formation of Sindh's sixth division, Banbhore Division, with Thatta as capital.
-These sources reveal that this formation is made to improve governance in Thatta.

 Geography

 Thatta's geology is characterized by volcanic and sedimentary rocks that are similar to those in the Indus plain, and Thar Desert.
 Soil types in the region are silty, with some clay as well.
 Much of the soil is exposed to salinization from the Arabian Sea.

 Vegetation in Thatta is characterized by mangrove forests in the coastal region, with tropical-thorny shrubs elsewhere.

 Hindu temples

-Thatta is believed to be birthplace of Ishta dev of Sindhi Hindus "Jhulelal".
+Thatta is believed to be the birthplace of Ishta dev of Sindhi Hindus Jhulelal.